Ohio Rental Lease Agreement Templates

 Landlord’s Access

-Emergency (§ 5321.04(8)): Landlords do not have to provide prior notice in emergencies.
+Emergency: Landlords do not have to provide prior notice in emergencies.[1]

-Non-Emergency (§ 5321.04(8)): In non-emergency situations, landlords must provide “reasonable notice” (presumed as 24 hours) and enter at reasonable times.
+Non-Emergency: In non-emergency situations, landlords must provide reasonable notice (presumed as 24 hours) and enter at reasonable times.[1]

 Landlord’s Duties

-As stated by section 5321.04, landlords are required by law to comply with the following:
+Landlords are required by law to comply with the following:[1]

-1. Meet the requirements of all applicable building and housing codes;
+1. Meet the requirements of all applicable building and housing codes.

 5. Ensure all appliances, systems (HVAC, elevators, etc.), and electrical equipment is both functioning and safe.

-6. Provide tenants with constant running water and “reasonable” amounts of hot water at all times, including heat (unless the building/unit is not required to have heat, per state law).
+6. Provide tenants with constant running water and reasonable amounts of hot water at all times, including heat (unless the building/unit is not required to have heat, per state law).

 Tenant’s Duties

-Section 5321.05 requires tenants to uphold the following duties for the lease term:
+Tenants must uphold the following duties for the lease term:[2]

-2. Ensure applicable state and local health/safety codes are abided by;
+2. Ensure applicable state and local health/safety codes are abided by.

-3. Keep their rental unit clean and sanitary (as feasible);
+3. Keep their rental unit clean and sanitary (as feasible).

 4. Use all electrical and plumbing fixtures/appliances in the manner they are meant to be used, and keep them as clean as reasonable.

-6. Treat other tenants well, and do not disturb their right to the peaceful enjoyment of their rental and the surrounding premises.
+6. Treat other tenants well and do not disturb their right to the peaceful enjoyment of their rental and the surrounding premises.

 Required Disclosures